-Crab Apple Trees (Malus) are valued as a spring flowering ornamental tree, and for the crab apple fruit that is used widely in jams and jellies as well as for apple cider.
+Crab Apple Trees (Malus) are valued as a spring flowering ornamental tree, and with some varieties, for the crab apple fruit that is used widely in jams and jellies as well as for apple cider.

 Both white and pink flowering varieties are available.
 They make a useful spreading small shade tree and many have good autumn colour as well.